Also known as: Transitional cell cancer of the renal pelvis or ureter

 Causes, incidence, and risk factors

 Cancer can grow in the urine collection system, but is uncommon.
-As a group, renal pelvis and ureter cancers account for no more than 5% of all cancers of the kidney and upper urinary tract.
+As a group, renal pelvis and ureter cancers account for about 5% of all cancers of the kidney and upper urinary tract.
 They affect men more often than women and are more common in people older than 65.

 Tumors of the renal pelvis and ureter are usually transitional cell cancers.
 Approximately 10% are squamous cell carcinomas.